Simple fishbone diagram maker

 The key elements of a fishbone diagram, often called the 5Ms, are manpower, methods, machines, materials, and measurements.
 These elements help identify and categorize potential causes systematically, aiding in analyzing and understanding the problem or effect being studied.

-It is also called the herringbone diagram, the cause-and-effect diagram, or the Ishikawa diagram, as it is a causal diagram created by Kaoru Ishikawa to show the potential causes of a particular event.
+It is also called the herringbone diagram, the cause-and-effect diagram, or the Ishikawa Diagram, as it is a causal diagram created by Kaoru Ishikawa to show the potential causes of a particular event.

 Its simplicity can be seen as both a strength and a weakness.
 On the positive side, the simplicity of the fishbone diagram makes it easy to understand and use for visualizing causes and effects.
 However, this simplicity can also be a drawback in complex situations where the interrelated nature of problems and causes may need to be adequately represented.